pauladam94/hare_to_uxn/README.md

 To check the number of C line code `git ls-files '*.c' '*.h' | xargs wc -l`.

 # Memory Leak
-- None in lexer, parser or compiler
+- None in lexer, parser for now (some in the compiler)

 # TODO
 - weird error 220 missing ; at lign 0 column 0; (end of function);